schajee/ekan/README.md

 # Enhanced Knowledge Archive Network (EKAN)

-An enhanced version of a Knowledge Archive Network, inspired from CKAN and DKAN.
+A simplified and 'Easier' version of a Knowledge Archive Network, inspired from CKAN and DKAN.

 Built with Python, Django, Django-REST, Vue, Bootstrap, and Font Awesome.

 ## Installation